truonghoangthong/NYC-Private-Room-Analytics/README.md

-# NYC Private Room Analytics
+# NYC Private Room Cleaning + Analytics

 ## Project Overview
 As a consultant for a real estate start-up, I put together this project to dig into the short-term rental market in New York City using Airbnb listing data.
 My goal was to provide actionable insights about private room listings to help the company make smart decisions.
 I had a blast working with real-world data and uncovering trends that could shape their strategy!